the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

   <summary><b>2.
 Poisson distribution</b></summary>
   <div style="margin-top: 10px;">
     <p>Let's assume our negative/positive follows a Poisson law.
 This is appropriate because:</p>
-    * Counts of events are observed in a <b>fixed unit of time, space, or sequence</b>: In your case, positive or negative counts are observed per time step.</p>
+    Counts of events are observed in a <b>fixed unit of time, space, or sequence</b>: In your case, positive or negative counts are observed per time step.
-    * We assume events occur <b>independently</b>: Each sentiment count at one time step is assumed not to directly affect counts at another time step, at least within the window.</p>
+    We assume events occur <b>independently</b>: Each sentiment count at one time step is assumed not to directly affect counts at another time step, at least within the window.
-    * We assume the <b>mean</b> equals the <b>variance</b> (or approximately): Poisson assumes that the expected count ($\lambda$) is equal to the variance of counts.</p>
+    We assume the <b>mean</b> equals the <b>variance</b> (or approximately): Poisson assumes that the expected count is equal to the variance of counts.
-    * Small deviations are acceptable, but large overdispersion may require a Negative Binomial model.</p>
+    Small deviations are acceptable, but large overdispersion may require a Negative Binomial model.
   </div>
 </details>